airbytehq/terraform-provider-airbyte/docs/resources/source_youtube_analytics.md

 - `client_id` (String) The Client ID of your developer application
 - `client_secret` (String) The client secret of your developer application
-- `refresh_token` (String) A refresh token generated using the above client ID and secret
+- `refresh_token` (String, Sensitive) A refresh token generated using the above client ID and secret

 Optional: